thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 ...
 {% endhighlight %}

 As specified in the Metasploitable3 README, VirtualBox version 5.1.10 or higher is required.
-You can be install VirtualBox using the following command:
+You can install VirtualBox using the following command:

 {% highlight bash %}
 thomasl@server:~$ sudo apt install virtualbox